How many ways can your business be reached? Can customers call, email, send you a tweet and shoot you a quick text?

 Offering texting as a communication option

-Our survey shows that 80% of consumers say it’s important for businesses to offer text messaging as a communication option.
+Eighty percent of consumers say it’s important for businesses to offer text messaging as a communication option.
 And as we’ve seen time and time again in separate Zipwhip surveys, having a texting conversation with a business isn’t a foreign concept anymore to consumers; 61% say they’ve had one and 59% of them said it was a good experience.

 We highlight plenty of different use cases for texting communications in our blog and throughout our website, but in this survey, we wanted to learn more about the common customer support use case and how it can benefit from adding text messaging into the process.